 Since launching in Australia in 2018, the Community Based Health and First Aid (CBHFA) program has been bringing prisoners, prison staff and Red Cross together to implement meaningful health, safety and wellbeing projects within prison communities.

-Now running in four Australian prisons, the program trains prisoners to become Special Status Red Cross volunteers within their correctional facility.
+Now running in three Australian prisons, the program trains prisoners to become Special Status Red Cross volunteers within their correctional facility.

 Volunteers learn skills and build confidence and self-worth, which has impact on their lives beyond the prison gate.